bouwe77/temba/README.md

 ## Temba?

-> _"Temba, at rest"_
+> _"Temba, at REST"_

-A metaphor for the declining of a gift, from the [Star Trek - The Next Generation, episode "Darmok"](https://memory-alpha.fandom.com/wiki/Temba).
+A metaphor for the declining of a gift, from the [Star Trek - The Next Generation episode "Darmok"](https://memory-alpha.fandom.com/wiki/Temba).

 In the fictional Tamarian language the word _"Temba"_ means something like _"gift"_.